rossbulat/rossbulat/README.md

 ## Current Projects

-* **Polkadot** - Building tools, dashboards, and applications for the Polkadot ecosystem.
+* **Polkadot** - Building tools, dashboards, and applications for the Polkadot ecosystem while supporting product direction, coordination, and delivery.

 ## Get in Touch